tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 **You can hover over the "Command" text or the name of a Parameter to see a tooltip with more information.**<br>
 For more information on the Animation Commands and their parameters please refer to the [Animation Command list.](battle_animation_commands.md)

+## Basic how to

+### Basic animation creation flow
+This only an example workflow:

+* 1) Create the animation for the attack for when it hits in the "Main"sequence
+* 2) Create the alterations to the animation for when it destroys the target in the "Destroy" and "Destroy Overwrite" sequences as needed
+* 3) From the main animation list, send all animaiton commands that only apply when the attack hits to the "Hit" sequence using the "Send to..." control for each animation block.
+* 4) Make a "Miss" sequence for the attack.

+### Choosing a camera postion and angle
+The recommended approach to setting a camera postion and angle is to use the camera controls in the preview window.
+Play an animation and pause it, from there you can use mouse and keyboard controls in the preview window to move the camera:

+* Drag: Change the camera view angle.
+* Arrow Keys: Move the camera on the z plane
+* Page up/down: Move the camera up or down

+Once a good position and angle has been set you can copy them to translate, teleport, rotate and rotate\_to commands by clicking the "Copy from Helper" button.

+### Creating motion
+To create animations where units move around the scene a lot it is most practical to keep the movement of the actual units to a minimum and to instead move the background to imply movement.
+This can be done with the bg\_scroll\_ratio command.
+So instead of moving a unit accross a great distance, keep the unit in place and set a high scroll speed for the background.

+### Using the transition commands
+#### next\_phase
+The next\_phase animation command must be used when transitioning between the windup and impact of an animations.
+Simple example: Unit first rocket -> next\_phase -> target is hit by rocket.
+The next\_phase commands takes care of switching in support defenders automatically.

+#### reset\_position
+The reset\_position command must be used at the end of animation if the target moved from its default position.
+It will return the target and camera to their default positions so the next animation(counter attack) can start from a neutral state.
+By default it will also show the damage number and damage text for the target but these can be switched off.

+### Making a working destroy sequence
+To have a working destroy sequence a "destroy" command must be used to play the destruction animation of the unit at the end of attack animation.
+If you have a dynamic kill where the target unit isn't seen after the animation this is not needed.

+### Small things to not forget or that add to the animations

+* Use the drain\_en\_bar command to show the used EN
+* Use the drain\_hp\_bar command to animate the HP being drained
+* Create a dark fade using a create\_bg command(default asset available in general/fade\_black) and a fade it in with a fade\_in\_bg to about 0.6 command to darken the scene
+* Reset the camera position and background scrolls to default in the cleanUpCommands of a next\_phase command so the support defender swap in happens cleanly.
+* Remove any fades in the cleanUpCommands of a next\_phase command and reapply them before impact for a more dynamic animation.
+* Use animating fades to fake lighting(ex. a glow coming of an energy blast) for a more dynamic animation.